authorsanonymous/CAADataset/README.md

-# CAADataset
-Classroom Atmosphere Assessment Dataset（CAA）
+# Classroom Atmosphere Assessment Dataset（CAA）

 About the dataset
 Our CAA includes three modes: video, audio, and text, covering 9 subjects.